By Rick Becker 3 June 2021

 “if you don’t tithe, that’s an open door to demons.” – Robert Morris.

 “The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”
 John 10:10.
 This verse is talking about false teachers, not Satan.
-Prosperity teachers like Morris who accuse non tithers of robbing God, are actually robbing their followers.
-They are thieves, and their ultimate concern is self gratification the form of monetary reward: “..they are upsetting whole families by teaching for shameful gain what they ought not to teach” Titus 1:11.
+Prosperity teachers like Morris who accuse non-tithers of robbing God are actually robbing their followers.
+They are thieves, and their ultimate concern is self gratification in the form of monetary reward: “..they are upsetting whole families by teaching for shameful gain what they ought not to teach” Titus 1:11.

-It’s ironic that most of these prosperity teachers who threaten non tithers with a curse from God, are actually cursed.
+It’s ironic that most of these prosperity teachers who threaten non-tithers with a curse from God, are cursed.
 Not because they’re believers teaching error, but because they’re unbelievers under the curse: